doc-han/demo-demo/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: For requesting changes jobs
+about: For requesting changes to jobs
 title: ''
 labels: enhancement
 assignees: ''